School Breakfast

 School breakfast is a proven solution to combating hunger.

 More than 14.3 million children nationwide participate in the School Breakfast Program across over 90,000 schools/institutions on an average school day.
-Out of these, an average daily average of 11.1 million free breakfasts and 0.5 million reduced-price meals are served.
+Out of these, a daily average of 11.1 million free breakfasts and 0.5 million reduced-price meals are served.

 The School Breakfast Program supports students and families by ensuring children have daily access to a healthy morning meal to help them thrive.